goosetea04/fshopping-list/README.md

 to start, I made a new file called left_drawer.dart wherein I imported the necessary flutter/materials packages as well as HomePage and ShopFormPage.
 In this file, I made a new STATELESS WIDGET called LeftDrawer.
 The widget's constructor exclusively includes "super.key" without introducing any specific attributes.
 The overridden "build" method of this widget is designed to return a Drawer when built.
 Within the Drawer, a ListView is positioned as its child.

 I made sure that the drawer has the necessary features needed like the add item button, homepage and an indigo drawer header. for both buttons, i used Navigation.PushReplacement() to make sure that the page is how we need it to be.

+## Assignment 9

+### Can we retrieve JSON data without creating a model first?
+If yes, is it better than creating a model before retrieving JSON data?

+While it is technically possible to retrieve JSON data in Flutter without creating a specific model first, doing so comes with trade-offs.
+Without a predefined model, the code lacks the benefits of static typing, making it susceptible to runtime errors if the JSON structure changes unexpectedly.
+This approach might be suitable for quick prototyping or scenarios where the JSON data is simple and doesn't require a formal structure.
+However, for more complex applications, creating a dedicated model class offers advantages in terms of type safety, code readability, and maintainability.

+Creating a model class allows you to define a structured representation of the JSON data, providing a clear contract between your Dart code and the expected data format.
+This enhances code organization and readability, making it easier for developers to understand and work with the data.
+Additionally, tools like `json_serializable` automate the serialization/deserialization process, reducing boilerplate code and ensuring that the Dart model aligns seamlessly with the JSON structure.
+Overall, while fetching JSON data without a model may be feasible in certain scenarios, employing models is generally considered a best practice for robust and maintainable Flutter applications.

+### Explain the function of CookieRequest and explain why a CookieRequest instance needs to be shared with all components in a Flutter application.

+### Explain the mechanism of fetching data from JSON until it can be displayed on Flutter.

+In the Flutter application, after fetching and parsing the JSON data, you can use Flutter widgets to display the information.
+If you have a list of items, you might use a `ListView.builder` to efficiently build a scrolling list.
+For example, if your JSON data represents a list of user profiles, you could iterate through the list and create a widget for each user, displaying their name, age, or any other relevant information.
+If you are dealing with a single object, you can directly access its properties and use them to populate Text or other widgets.
+For instance, you might display a user's name and age in a simple `Column` or `Row widget.

+Furthermore, you can incorporate state management solutions like `Provider` or `Bloc` to efficiently update the UI when the data changes.
+These patterns help in separating the UI from the data and managing the app's state in a more organized manner.
+By following these steps, you ensure that the JSON data is seamlessly integrated into your Flutter application, providing a dynamic and responsive user interface.

+### Explain the authentication mechanism from entering account data on Flutter to Django authentication completion and the display of menus on Flutter.
+### List all the widgets you used in this assignment and explain their respective functions.
+### Explain how you implement the checklist above step by step! (not just following the tutorial).